Professional examining finances with a calculator

 Accounting is a rapidly expanding field, with high forecasts for rapid growth over the next few years.
-The Bureau of Labor Statistics projects that "142,400 new accounting and auditing jobs will open up by 2024" - an 11% growth rate.
+According to the Bureau of Labor Statistics, there will be an average of 130,800 openings for accountants and auditors each year for the next 10 years.

 This means that if you are interested in joining this booming field, or are already working in it but are looking to take the next step in your accounting career, now is the time to get started.
 One of the best ways find a great job in accounting is to focus on your technical accounting skills and abilities.
 Because so many people in accounting-related fields do not have formal training, and because so many of the accounting positions available require a credential (such as a bachelor's degree, certificate, or even a master's degree), having a set of well-honed skills in accounting will help you stand out from the competition and find success in this in-demand field.